 You may want to pick the herbs and use them in cooking as has traditionally been done.
 But some gardeners like to chew on a basil leaf or some other herb such as mint as they walk through the garden.

-Texture in the garden is subtle but it is there.
-Especially noticeable if you happen to brush your hand against a thorny rose bush!
+Texture is one of the senses that can be very subtle.
+However it is especially noticeable if you happen to brush your hand against a thorny rose bush!
 But aside from the cuts and scrapes I usually get gardening, there are textures that don’t draw blood.

 Leaves and Stems

 Leaves and stems of plants can vary in texture: rubbery or waxy, fuzzy, smooth, bumpy, spiky, etc. Brushing your hands through the plant or rubbing a leaf can impart a sense of calmness and a connection to the plant and nature in general.

 Hug a tree!
 Not only environmentalists trying to save old growth trees from the chainsaw should hug a tree.
 You can too.
 Trees have so much life running through them as their trunks are the main conduit for nutrients and water.
 Some people can actually feel this when they hug a tree.